July 30, 2024 11m read

 The Role of the CISO Post-Pandemic

-Collectively, this has made the role of CISO ever more important because, as a result of this accelerated journey, we now have applications everywhere, people everywhere, leading to increased cyber threats everywhere.
-The role of CISO has one core imperative: mapping out the company’s security priorities and strategy, then executing this flawlessly to ensure the strongest possible security posture to protect access to critical data.
+This has made the role of CISO ever more important because we now have applications everywhere and people everywhere, leading to increased cyber threats everywhere.
+CISOs have an unenviable mandate: master the IT Security game to effectively map out the company’s security priorities and strategy.
+They must flawlessly execute on this to ensure the strongest possible security posture to protect access to critical data.

 Zero Trust Is Just a Starting Point

-This is why Zero Trust has now become top-of-mind for all CISOs.
-The concept of Zero Trust has been around for more than a decade since first being introduced.
-Zero Trust mandates that all edges, internal or external, cloud, branch or data center, to be authenticated, authorized and validated before granting or maintaining access to critical data.
-In short, Zero Trust is a framework for building holistic security for the modern digital infrastructure and associated data.
-Considering cyber threats continue to rapidly expand, and chasing down data breeches have become a daily activity, Zero Trust is uniquely equipped to address the modern digital business architecture: WFA workers, supply chains, hybrid cloud, and evolving threats.
+Zero Trust has been around for more than a decade and is now top-of-mind for all CISOs.
+Zero Trust mandates that access to all critical corporate data be authenticated, authorized and validated before granting or maintaining access.
+In short, Zero Trust is a framework for building holistic security for the modern digital.
+Considering the attack surface continues to expand, Zero Trust is uniquely equipped to address the modern digital business architecture: WFA workers, supply chains, hybrid cloud, and evolving threats.

 Figure 1.